 The committee structure was adjusted to reflect the widening membership with a number of specialist Working groups being established, reflecting the key areas of public sector challenges.
 The old committees were amalgamated initially into a General Committee, now renamed as its Executive Committee, which deals with key policy and nationally important issues affecting all Councils and other public bodies.

-All 32 Councils are represented within SOLAR along with the Scottish Government’s Legal Directorate, with whom the Society had established a close and profitable working relationship.
+All 32 Councils are represented within SOLAR along with the Scottish Fire and Rescue Service and the Scottish Government’s Legal Directorate, with whom the Society has established a close and profitable working relationship.
 There are a large number of Working Groups, which cover a range of specialised areas of law and administration.
 Details of which can be found here.